square/bionic/docs/index.rst

 Release v\ |version|.  **Bionic is pre-alpha and under active development.**

 Bionic is a Python framework for building, running, and sharing data science workflows.
-It's designed for writing research code, where the point is to learn something from the code's output, and where you'll be rapidly tweaking and rewriting your code based on what you learn.
+It's designed for writing *research code*: code where the point is to learn something from the code's output, and where you'll be rapidly tweaking and rewriting your code based on what you learn.

 Bionic uses `dependency injection`_ to let you specify your workflow with a